MH01-Hasan/pc-builder/README.md

 Before running the PC Builder Website, make sure you have the following prerequisites installed on your system:

 1. Node.js: Make sure you have Node.js installed.
 You can download it from the official website: https://nodejs.org

-2. Git: Install Git on your system.
-You can find the installation instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Once you have Node.js and Git installed, follow these steps:

-: